deepvyas/Digital-Image-Processing-BITS-Pilani/README.md

   It is booksite for Digital Image Processing by Gonzaloez and Woods

-  All files on this repo are ##for educational purpose with no intentions of promoting unfair means in any evaluative component.
+  All files on this repo are <strong>for educational purpose with no intentions of promoting unfair means in any evaluative component.